IT HR Considerations

 7. HR Chatbot’s and virtual assistants (e.g., benefits, policies, procedures)

-HR solutions are usually cloud-based and integrated seamlessly across an organization's other applications and workflows, and designed with an accessible human interface.
+Naturally, having accurate, accessible, secure data is fundamental to a successful AI initiative, thus providing additional topics addressed in this program.
+HR solutions are usually cloud-based and integrated seamlessly across an organization's other applications and workflows and designed with an accessible human interface.
 It should facilitate all aspects of the HR value chain and consider emerging information technologies like AI.

 The entire HR value chain is addressed.